StuartJ250/d387-advanced-java/README.md

     1. Build the Dockerfile to create a single image that includes all code, including modifications made in parts B1 to B3.
 Commit and push the final Dockerfile to GitLab.

+- Created Dockerfile in root directory
+- Clean built maven package
+- copied package directory into Dockerfile on line 5
+- Changed ENTRYPOINT in dockerfile on line 7

     2. Test the Dockerfile by doing the following:

         •   Create a Docker image of the current multithreaded Spring application.